 - Pharmacy costs

 - Costs for nurses, radiologists, technicians, and specialists

 While some of those expenses are also part of home care, patients at home typically have fewer lab orders and fewer medical consultations.
 Equipment is often less expensive, and there aren’t administrative fees to stay at home.
 One study that looked at hospital-level care for acutely ill adults found it was 52% less expensive to stay home, and none of the home-care patients suffered from adverse events due to their home care (Levine et al, 2018).

 More Freedom and Independence

 Patients staying at home can come and go as they please, as long as their medical condition allows it.
 They can meet friends, go shopping, and live their independent life.
-In contrast, patients in a hospital are often stuck in bed with limited places to go or people to see.
+In contrast, patients in a hospital are often stuck in bed with limited places to go to or people to see.